eflautt/ga-data-science/projects/unit-projects/project-2/readme.md

 ---

 ## EVALUATION
-**Guidelines & Rubric**

 Your project will assessed using the following course standards:

 1. Parse
 2. Mine
 3. Refine
-4. Professional Development

 #### Rubric: [Click here for the complete rubric](#).

-Based on the requirements, you can earn a maximum of **12** points on this project.
+Based on the requirements, you can earn a maximum of **9** points on this project.
 Your instructors will score each of your standards using the scale below:

     Score | Expectations
     ----- | ------------